 Myth #4: Cremated remains are ashes.

 Although they’re commonly referred to as ashes, cremated remains are not really ash.
 There are a few steps to cremation—once the actual cremation is complete, bone fragments are left.
-These fragments are placed in what’s called a cremulator to turn them into a sand-like powder that can then be sealed in a box or urn and returned to the family.
+These fragments are placed in what’s called a cremulator to turn them into a sand-like powder that can then be sealed in a box or outdoor cremation urns and returned to the family.

 Myth #5: Direct cremation happens quickly.